DigiBP/Team-Watermelons/README.md

 Supervisor: Maja Spahic

-# About helpica.ch ℹ️
+# ℹ️ About helpica.ch
 Helpica.ch is a start-up which aims to position itself as Switzerland’s leading cross-generational multi-sided platform that brings together people who cannot perform daily tasks on their own and seek for Helpies.
 Helpies are individuals (with a kind heart) who want to offer their support.
 This can be from simple routine tasks like grocery shopping to more challenging tasks like assembling furniture.
 Helpica.ch wants to create a network of verified Helpies to create a serving landscape where caregivers can find a trusted Helpie to support a beloved one at one finger click.

-## Feedback system for helpica.ch
+# ℹ️ Case: Feedback system for helpica.ch
 The aim of the feedack system is to offer the opportunity to both caregivers and Helpies to communicate with the support-team of helpica.ch for the following categories:
 1. General Comments on helpica.ch and its app
 2. Ask questions